Scrumplex/Scrumplex/README.md

 Thanks for taking your time to read this!
 I am working on FOSS stuff every now and then.

 If you wanna know more about me, then [**check out my website**](https://scrumplex.net).
-Otherwise just browse my GitHub profile, as well as my other profiles, like [sr.ht/~scrumplex](https://sr.ht/~scrumplex) and [gitlab.com/Scrumplex](https://gitlab.com/Scrumplex).
+Otherwise, just browse my GitHub profile, as well as my other profiles, like [sr.ht/~scrumplex](https://sr.ht/~scrumplex) and [gitlab.com/Scrumplex](https://gitlab.com/Scrumplex).

-## You might now me as...
+## You might know me as...
+- the guy who maintains [PolyMC](https://github.com/PolyMC/PolyMC) alongside some other cool people
 - the dude who maintains way too [many Arch Linux User Repository (AUR) packages](https://aur.archlinux.org/packages/?SeB=M&K=Scrumplex)
 - the guy who [edits your wikis](https://wiki.archlinux.org/title/Special:Contributions/Scrumplex) for some reason
 - the guy who brought you [AMD support for your display saturation needs on X.Org](https://www.gamingonlinux.com/2020/04/missing-out-on-vibrancegui-for-linux-theres-a-project-for-that-and-now-a-fork-for-amd-too/)